conoro/runkeeper2endomondo/README.md

 Description
 -----------
-This tool takes all of the unzipped GPX files from a RunKeeper or Sports Tracker export and concatenates them into one large GPX file which can be imported into Endomondo.
+This tool takes all of the unzipped GPX files from a RunKeeper or Sports Tracker export and concatenates them into GPX files with a size of 10MB which can be imported into Endomondo.

 There are two versions - [1] a simple Python cli script which you run from the directory with the GPX files and [2] a simple Windows Python GUI which you can run from anywhere.